Homeshare: Homeshare and the public policy agenda

 Despite the fact that homeshare meets so many policy aims, public authorities have been slow to adopt it.
 Some programmes are funded by government, for example, in Australia, but others struggle with little or no public financial backing.
 In part this may be due to policy makers’ lack of awareness, but another factor may be the perceived risk of homeshare.
 In the UK for example, policy makers are wary of enabling strangers to move in with vulnerable older people, even though there is no single documented case of abuse taking place.
 The cost of running homeshare programmes may be another factor that limits the spread of the idea, though there is ample evidence that homeshare can be very cost-effective in meeting the needs of older people (see Carstein (2003), below).

 Private sector initiatives, such as Home Sweet Homeshare, are addressing gaps in service provision by offering structured matching and support.
 These for-profit entities work to supplement the work done by non-profit and government programs.
 These private sector businesses are working to solve the housing crisis and the loneliness crisis.
 Further research is needed to understand the long-term effects of private homeshare businesses.

-Homeshare International and other umbrella organisations
+Homeshare International and other umbrella organizations

 Homeshare International was set up in 1999 to: